1455 Allowance and Issue [R-11.2013]I.ISSUE CLASSIFICATION

 - (B) make the amendments, with the applicant’s approval, by a formal examiner’s amendment.

-Before forwarding a reissue application to the Technology Center (TC) Special Program Examiner (SPRE) or appropriate Quality Assurance Specialist (QAS) for final review, the examiner should complete and initial an Examiner Reissue Checklist.
-A copy of the checklist should be available from the SPRE/QAS or from the Paralegal Specialist of the TC.
+Before forwarding a reissue application to the Technology Center (TC) Training Quality Assurance Specialist (TQAS) for final review, the examiner should complete and initial an Examiner Reissue Checklist.
+A copy of the checklist should be available from the TQAS or from the Paralegal Specialist of the TC.